davidroeca/web-app-orchestration-talk/talk/talk.rst

       used that required updates to 3.5 and later even 3.6
     * As the README evolved (or didn't, but should have), I needed to follow along to ensure the latest version of the API could run
-    * Additionally, looking back fondly (or not so fondly) at this era, this was back in the days before we had anything remotely close to Create React App.
-I was on my own with the front-end setup, and had to configure everything from webpack and babel to hot module replacement in the dev server

 ----